Rico Carty: Career

-A crushed knee injury suffered during the Dominican Winter Baseball season meant Carty would miss another entire season in 1971.

-He returned in 1972, but only managed a .277 batting average.
+A knee injury suffered during the Dominican Winter Baseball season meant Carty would miss another entire season in 1971.
+He returned in 1972 but only managed a .277 batting average.
 By then, Carty had worn out his welcome with the Braves management as well as his teammates, having been involved in fights with Hank Aaron and Ron Reed.

-He was traded from the Braves to the Texas Rangers for Jim Panther on October 27, 1972.
-Carty was expected to fill the role of the newly adopted designated hitter, but batted only .232 before being traded in mid-season to the Chicago Cubs.
-While with the Cubs, he had a personality clash with their star third baseman, Ron Santo, forcing the team to trade Carty to the Oakland Athletics one month later.
-With a combined .229 batting average for the three teams, Carty was released by the Athletics in December 1973 and, it seemed as if his career might be over.
+Carty was traded from the Braves to the Texas Rangers for Jim Panther on October 27, 1972.
+Carty was expected to fill the role of the newly adopted designated hitter, but he batted only .232 before being traded in mid-season to the Chicago Cubs.
+While with the Cubs, he had a personality clash with star third baseman Ron Santo, leading the team to trade Carty to the Oakland Athletics one month later.
+After a combined .229 batting average for the three teams, Carty was released by the Athletics in December 1973, and it seemed as if his career might be over.

-In 1974 he signed to play with the Cafeteros de Córdoba in the Mexican Baseball League.
+In 1974, Carty signed to play with the Cafeteros de Córdoba in the Mexican Baseball League.
 In August 1974, the Cleveland Indians signed him to be their designated hitter.
-Carty's career was rejuvenated with Cleveland, posting a .308 batting average with 64 runs batted in during the 1975 season and, improving to a .310 batting average with 83 runs batted in for the 1976 season.
-In 1977, his batting average dropped to .280 however, he still produced 80 runs batted in.
+Carty's career was rejuvenated with Cleveland, posting a .308 batting average with 64 RBIs in the 1975 season and improving to a .310 batting average with 83 RBIs in 1976.
+In 1977, his batting average dropped to .280, but he still drove in 80 runs.

-He was dealt from the Indians to the Toronto Blue Jays for Dennis DeBarr on March 15, 1978.
+The Indians traded Carty to the Toronto Blue Jays for Dennis DeBarr on March 15, 1978.
 His time with the Blue Jays lasted five months before he was sent to the Oakland Athletics for Willie Horton and Phil Huffman on August 15, 1978.
-At the age of 39, he hit for a combined .282 batting average with 31 home runs and 99 runs batted in.
-After being granted free agency in November 1978, he signed a contract to play for the Blue Jays, hitting .256 with 12 home runs and 55 RBI in 132 games before retiring at the end of 1979 at the age of 40.
+At the age of 39, he hit for a combined .282 average with 31 home runs and 99 RBIs.
+After being granted free agency in November 1978, he signed a contract to play for the Blue Jays, hitting .256 with 12 home runs and 55 RBIs in 132 games before retiring at the end of 1979 at the age of 40.

 Career statistics

 In a fifteen-year major league career, Carty played in 1,651 games, accumulating 1,677 hits in 5,606 at bats for a .299 career batting average along with 204 home runs, 890 runs batted in, .369 on-base percentage and .464 slugging percentage.
 He ended his career with a .974 fielding percentage.
 During his career, he played as a catcher, first baseman, third baseman, outfielder and designated hitter.

+As a pinch hitter, Carty was effective, going 41-134 (.306) in 158 pinch-hitting appearances with 4 home runs and 38 RBI in his MLB career.